FlyingNarwhal/scoreFetch/README.md

 Change log
 ==========
+v0.7.1
+still labeled as .7
+BUG FIX: podcast url changes return no podcast for today
+ADDED: added The Basketball Jones podcast for downloading

 v0.7:
 added a change log
 added the basic framework for downloading podcasts; currently downloads today's Backhand Shelf podcast only.